ibm-cloud-docs/dns-svcs/custom-resolver.md

 The following limits exist for the custom resolvers feature:

 * Each VPC can have a maximum of one custom resolver.
-* Each custom resolver can have a maximum of three locations, either within the same subnet or in different subnets.
+* Each custom resolver can have a maximum of 3 locations, either within the same subnet or in different subnets.
-* Each custom resolver can have a maximum of 10 forwarding rules.
+* Each custom resolver can have a maximum of 100 forwarding rules.
-* You cannot delete the subnet used for the custom resolver.
+* You cannot delete the subnet that is used for the custom resolver.
 * You must manually add rules to your security groups to allow traffic from your virtual server instance to the resolver location virtual server instance.